A very easy cherry scones recipe made with fresh cherries. Frozen or preserved cherries can be used as well.

 How to make cherry scones?

 Making this cherry scone recipe is easy.
-You will not even need a mixer; just quickly mix the ingredients with a spoon, shape, cut the dough, and bake.
+You will not even need a mixer; just quickly mix the ingredients with a spoon, cut the dough, and bake.
 That's it!

 - Sift the flour, salt, and baking powder into a large bowl.
 Add the sugar and mix in lightly.